dajmcdon/deepTSSscrubbeR/README.md

 ## Instlaling Software

-It is recommended to create a conda environment to run the software.
+It is recommended to use the provided singularity container with all required software installed.
+Singularity are containers similar to docker containers that allow compatability and reproducibilty for software and workflows.
+You must first install the [singularity software](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps) onto your machine to use containers.

 ## Quick Start